SirSundays/LDC1312-Arduino/README.md

 # LDC1312-Arduino
 Arduino library for TI's LDC1312/1314 inductance-to-digital converters.

 This library has not been fully tested (yet).
 I have used most of the functions in my projects, but I can't guarantee that everything will work as it should.
+I have *only* ever used this library with [Visual Studio Code](https://code.visualstudio.com/) using [PlatformIO](https://docs.platformio.org/en/latest/ide/vscode.html).

 This library is written specifically for the Teensy 3.5 Arduino board, but can probably be reused for other Arduino boards with minimal changes.